 ANYONE who loves the smell of new books would have enjoyed being amongst the £40,000-worth of volumes at Mansfield’s revamped library last week.

-A total of 5,252 people passed through the doors of the West Gate library in its first week serving the town ahead of an official opening ceremony yesterday.
+More than 1,900 books and CDs were issued on the West Gate library’s first day serving the town ahead of an official opening ceremony yesterday.

 Central librarian Liz Edwards told us during a tour of the £3.4m facility on Thursday that the reaction from visitors had ‘brought a tear to her eye’.

 “We have been thrilled by the response,” Liz added.
 “When I woke up on the first day and the wind was howling I feared no one would be there but it could not have been different.”

 Among the remarks left in the library’s comments book during its first few days were ‘you have made a teenager very happy’ and an even younger visitor who had enjoyed ‘reading my book and drinking hot chocolate’.

 Visitors enter the library from West Gate and are confronted with a modern-looking reception area with new carpets, ceiling and lighting.

 There are now two lifts to the first and second floors as well as a spiral staircase decorated with a giant digital wallpaper print of a map of the Mansfield area drawn in the 1830s.

 The Sanderson map sweeps round the wall by the side of the staircase and leads to the first floor, where the majority of the books are shelved.